 Directing is the fourth function of management and is crucial to every organization as it cannot attain the pre-determined goals if the human resource is not directed towards the organizational goals properly.
 The seventh chapter of Class 12 Business Studies, ‘Directing’, covers everything required to know about directing, leadership, supervision, and communication.
 The notes of this chapter include important topics, like Principles of Directing, Qualities of a Good Leader, Barriers to Communication, Communication Process, and many more.

-- Characteristics and Importance of Directing
+- Directing: Meaning, Characteristics and Importance

 - Principles and Elements of Directing